 For decades, we have neglected performing serious user studies of formal-methods tools.
 This is now starting to change.
-A recent post introduces our new work in this area.
+An earlier post introduces our new work in this area.

 That study works with students in an upper-level class, who are a fairly good proxy for some developers (and are anyway an audience we have good access to).
 Unfortunately, student populations are problematic for several reasons: